tdwg/bdq/tg2/_build_review/templates/tutorial/tutorial-header.md

 ### 7.1 Implementation (non-normative)

 A Test specification may sound perfectly clear and straightforward to its writers, but it may not be clear to developers who are trying to implement the Test based on the specification.
-In BDQ, the decision logic of a Test is expressed in the `hasExpectedResponse` and `hasAuthoritiesDefaults' properties of its `Specification`.
+In BDQ, the decision logic of a Test is expressed in the `hasExpectedResponse` and `hasAuthoritiesDefaults` properties of its `Specification`.
 The only way to confirm that a Test specification is clear and can be implemented correctly is to actually implement the Test based on the specification, and then throw real data at that implementation to see if it responds correctly.
 Expect that an initial Test specification will need revision based on questions raised in implementation and on testing the behavior of the implementation against real world data.

 BDQ is deliberately agnostic about programming languages and execution frameworks for Test implementations.